mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-To prevent soft hyphens from being copied to the clipboard, Hyphenopoly.js registers a `onCopy`-Event on hyphenated elements.
+To prevent soft hyphens from being copied to the clipboard, Hyphenopoly.js registers an `onCopy`-Event on hyphenated elements.
 When text is copied to the clipboard, this event fires and soft hyphens are removed.
-_It does NOT remove other `hyphen`-characters!_
+_Other `hyphen`-characters are NOT removed!_
-This feature is on by default, but it's a hack – disable it if you don't like it.
+This feature is on by default, but it's a hack — disable it if you don't like it.

 ### substitute
 ````